cyberbotics/webots-doc/reference/skin.md

 Each listed [Solid](#solid.md) bone have to be a child node of a [Joint](#joint.md).
 Moreover the mesh bone structure and the [Solid](#solid.md)/[Joint](#joint.md) have to match.
-In particular, this means that the number of mesh bones have to match with the number of joints and that the [Solid](#solid.md) nodes have to be listed in the same order as the specified in the mesh file.
+In particular, this means that the number of mesh bones have to match with the number of joints and that the [Solid](#solid.md) node names must be the same as the bone names specified in the mesh file.

 #### Pure graphical skin animation

 For a purely graphical skin animation the `bones` field doesn't have to be specified.
-In this case the skeleton needed to animate the skin is loaded from a file named "<modelName>.skeleton.xml", where <modelName> corresponds to the `model` field value, and located in the same folder as the mesh file.
+In this case the skeleton needed to animate the skin is loaded either from the file named "<modelName>.skeleton", where <modelName> corresponds to the `model` field value, and located in the same folder as the mesh file, or from the mesh FBX file, depending on what is provided.

 ### Field Summary